 Tefficient's 43rd public analysis of mobile data trends and drivers compares data from 39 countries, where M2M/IoT can be excluded from the total bases.
-Mobile data usage grew in every country year-on-year, with Saudi Arabia remaining the usage leader.
+Mobile data usage grew in every country yearon-year, with Saudi Arabia remaining the usage leader.

-However, growth rates have decelerated - Portugal saw the highest increase at 32%, while Croatia and Finland posted just 5%.
+However, growth rates have decelerated - Greece saw the highest increase at 55%, while Croatia and Finland posted just 5%.

 Data-only subscriptions, while limited in market share, continue to define average usage.
 Latvia led with 164 GB per month in 2023, followed by Austria with 136 GB per month in the first half of 2024.
-In pure FWA, Australia led with 498 GB per month in 2023, followed by Sweden with 316 GB in 2023 and Ireland with 313 GB in the first half of 2024.
+In pure FWA, Australia led with 469 GB per month in the first half of 2024, followed by Sweden with 316 GB in 2023 and Ireland with 313 GB in the first half of 2024.